 How young children make friends will depend on their age and development.
 Toddlers don’t have the skills yet to make friends and are likely to play with the children you introduce them to.
 At this age, some toddlers will be more social than others.

-At 3 years old, many children are meeting others at playgroup or child care and may be able to name their friends and want to play with them.
+At 3 years old, children often meet others at playgroup or child care and may be able to name their friends and want to play with them.
 Sometimes children this age don’t have a clear idea who their friends are.

 By age 4, children usually have friends at preschool or day care.
 They can tell the difference between a friend and other children they know.
 Some find it easier to make friends than others.
 Your child might love interacting with other children, or they may be quieter and prefer to watch rather than join in.
 Many play with different children every day.